MauveofWhite/MauveofWhite/README.md

 - :star: Seeing myself as a **Software Engineering**

-- 👨‍💻 Currently working on **CarpeMed**
+- 👨‍💻 Currently working on my startup **Wapply**

 - 🌱 Learning and playing with **Google Clouds**

+- :spades: Love to show some magic tricks

 - :basketball: Ball is life

-- :spades: Love to show some magic tricks

 <h3>Hit Me Up</h3>